jeanneguibert/Questioning_the_indicator-log_hypothesis-/README.md

 [![DOI](https://zenodo.org/badge/416344484.svg)](https://zenodo.org/badge/latestdoi/416344484)
 [![Latest Release](https://img.shields.io/github/release/jeanneguibert/Testing_indicator_log)](https://github.com/adupaix/jeanneguibert/Testing_indicator_log) -->

-These are the scripts which were used to generate the results presented in the following study, submitted in:
+These are the scripts which were used to generate the results presented in the following study:

 Guibert J., Dupaix A., Lengaigne M. & Capello M. (in press) Questioning the validity of the indicator-log hypothesis for tropical tuna.